 Back on the road, a very short distance further on, another interesting rock formation, The Seven Dwarves, can be seen on the right.
-At the same place, to the right of the dwarves is a cliff on which grow numbers of the rare Baviaanskloof Cedar (Widdringtonia schwarzii).
+At the same place, to the right of the dwarves, is a cliff on which grow numbers of the rare Baviaanskloof Cedar (Widdringtonia schwarzii).

 [S33 30.981 E23 45.944]

 Nuwekloof forms the western gateway of the Baviaanskloof.
 In it you will see two interesting sights.
-One is the Sleutel or Key, a massive rock formation which has split right through from top to bottom.
+One is the Sleutel or Key, and a massive rock formation split right through from top to bottom.
 It is so-called because if it ever topples over it will lock the Baviaanskloof shut from this end.
 It is the bulge on the left of the road.

 [S33 31.262 E23 39.027]

 The other is the Hangleer or Hanging Ladder, the remnants of which can be seen above you.
 Honey gatherers built it to access the bee's nests beneath the cliff's overhang.
 Only a couple of rungs still exist so it can be quite difficult to spot.
 If you are battling, look just below the left-hand tuft of grass on the skyline.
 However, there now (in 2014) seems to be even less of it to see than before!